 There is an allure to traveling abroad to study.
-It’s a certain “je ne sais quoi” that sets in when someone begins to consider moving away from their hometown to study another language in a brand new country.
+It’s a certain “je ne sais quoi” that sets in when someone begins to consider moving away from their hometown to learn the Chinese language in China.

 It’s the feeling of butterflies fluttering in the stomach.

 This desire to move away and see something new is becoming normal for millennials around the globe.
 An HSBC study surveyed more than 27,000 expats from 100 countries about why they’re choosing to ditch their home countries.

 They found that millennials are willing to say goodbye to their hometown friends and decline offers from local colleges.
 Why?
 Because they want to experience a new perspective.